 Next in the chain is another EQ, this one modeled from a Mesa Boogie 5-band.
 This EQ is the same as or at least very similar to the one traditionally seen in most of the Mesa Boogie Mark series of amps.
 At this stop users can choose to fine tune things before the signal hits the cabinet section.
 This EQ can be really great for everything from a bump here and there to an all out 80s style mid-scooped valley.
 This EQ can also act as another gain stage in the plugin if used right.

-The cabinet section includes selections from Dr.Bonkers Sound Lab and Valhallir which is a comforting factor.
+The cabinet section originally included a small but very well matched selection from Dr.Bonkers Sound Lab and Valhallir.
 Neither company has a bad IR pack in their entire product line.
-The original analog Valvestate 8100 stack included a terrible under-sized 412 cabinet that sounded like it was made out of cardboard and car audio speakers.
-All that was ever required for the VS to sound good was a good sounding cabinet.
-Audiority added a small but very effective selection of single mic and blended 412 IRs that covers a lot of ground.
-A variety of speakers, mics and positions are available.
+In the massive update, Audiority added a large selection of Seacow IRs from their popular “Signature IR pack” that is available HERE.
+The original analog Valvestate 8100 stack included a terrible under-sized 412 cabinet that sounded like it was made out of cardboard and car audio speakers so there was no need to look around for the factory matched cab.
+All that was ever required for the VS to sound good was a good sounding cabinet and many players have turned to many different cabinets for it over the years.
+The included IRs are very nice but unleashing the full power of any plugin can require the use of your own IR selections.

 The cabinet section also has a built in loader that actually has a proper navigation window.
 This is a something that many developers do not include so it’s nice to see them when they pop up from time to time.
 Having the ability to navigate between folders and files quickly is important to my workflow.
 On the downside of the loader, the navigation and quality come at the price of a slightly higher than normal amount of CPU being used.
-The names on the files could be altered to promote ease of use.
+Use the VS8100’s loader to load any single file in your IR arsenal at any time and see what hidden treasures the plugin has waiting.

 UPS / DOWNS